greenm01/odin-wordwrap/README.md

 # odin-wordwrap
-A Odin (odin-lang) library for wrapping words in a string.
+An Odin (odin-lang) library for wrapping words in a string.

 Ported from [go-wordwrap](https://github.com/mitchellh/go-wordwrap)